ofallonlabs/saeedmirshekari/_src/blog/how-omentors-helped-bahareh-land-a-data-scientist-role-at-janssen-johnson-johnson-in-just-one-month.md

 > “After mentoring session with Saeed and applying his suggestion to my resume and mock interviews, I secured a position in a matter of a month.”

-Today, **Bahareh is an R\&D Quality Data Scientist at Janssen, a Johnson & Johnson company, based in New Hampshire**—where she applies her data science skills to advance research and development in the healthcare sector.
+Today, **[Bahareh Kilcoyne](https://www.linkedin.com/in/bahareh-kilcoyne-bb88b0160/)** is an **R\&D Quality Data Scientist at Janssen**, a Johnson & Johnson company, based in **New Hampshire**—where she applies her data science skills to advance research and development in the healthcare sector.

 ### 🗣️ Would She Recommend O’Mentors?